 |Debt (Gross / Subject to Limit)|

 President Obama signed into law a bill suspending the debt ceiling through March 15, 2015.
-The bill was accompanied by a repeal of the military COLA provision, offset with a one-year extension of the mandatory sequester.
+The bill itself was clean, and lawmakers separately repealed the military COLA provision, offset with a one-year extension of the mandatory sequester.

 The Treasury Department will enter into a "debt issuance suspension period" from 2/10/2014 through 2/27/2014 and will suspend additional investments to the Civil Service Retirement and Disability Fund (CSRDF).
 Additionally, The Treasury Department has suspended investments of the Government Securities Investment Fund (G-Fund) of the Federal Employee's Retirement System in interest-bearing securities.